Paulo Nazareth

-Paulo Nazareth (b.
-1977) is a Brazilian contemporary artist based in Belo Horizonte, Brazil.
+Paulo Nazareth (born 1977) is a Brazilian contemporary artist based in Belo Horizonte, Brazil.
 Nazareth has achieved acclaim for his distinctive approach to contemporary art.
 His work, which includes multimedia and performance-based pieces, has been exhibited internationally in venues such as the Venice Biennale, the Museum of Modern Art, New York, and the National Gallery of Art, Washington DC.

 Biography

 Paulo Nazareth, born in 1977 in Governador Valadares, Minas Gerais, Brazil, is of Afro-Brazilian descent.
 Nazareth builds relationships with the diverse individuals he meets while traveling for his art—often long distances by foot—and these people often become the inspiration for his works of art.

 In March 2011, he walked from Minas Gerais, Brazil to New York.
 This solo journey took him five months as he traveled thousands of miles north by foot.
 He never washed his bare feet, refraining only until he was able to ritualistically wash them in eastern New York's Hudson River.
 The trip served as a form of performance, allowing him to gauge people's reactions as he passed through their towns and cities.
 He focused on their perceptions of his racial identity and appearance.

 Nazareth's work is included in the permanent collections of museums in his home country of Brazil and abroad in institutions such as the Museum of Modern Art, Rio de Janeiro and the Pérez Art Museum Miami, Florida.